 10 Crazy Things Happening in Your Body Right Now

-**3. Baby hears you (so watch what you say!).**By 18 weeks gestation, the ears will have fully developed, and baby can very likely hear your voice, the vacuum and the dog barking.
-When you sing to baby, he or she’s actually listening and may recognize the songs after birth as being extra-soothing.
+By 18 weeks gestation, the ears will have fully developed, and baby can very likely hear your voice, the vacuum and the dog barking.
+When you sing to baby, they’re actually listening and may recognize the songs after birth as being extra-soothing.

 Even before birth, baby’s tiny reproductive system has started prepping.
-Between 20 and 23 weeks, a boy has already started making sperm.
+Between 20 weeks and 23 weeks, a boy has already started making sperm.
 At that time, a girl’s ovaries and uterus are also fully formed, with a lifetime supply of eggs.

-As you near the midpoint of pregnancy, baby starts producing meconium, the black, tarry substance that he’ll expel soon after birth to fill his first dirty diaper.
+As you near the midpoint of pregnancy, baby starts producing meconium, the black, tarry substance that they’ll expel soon after birth to fill their first dirty diaper.

 Anticipating what it will be like to hear that first cry?
 Baby is too.
 Ultrasound photos have shown babies making crying and other facial expressions in the womb.
 This doesn’t mean baby’s sad, though.
 Crying is actually an important skill for baby to master, since it will be the primary way of communicating with you during those first exciting weeks.